Repopulation of wolves in California: Natural expansion

 Also in May, OR-103, a young male who was outfitted with a GPS collar in Deschutes County, Oregon, crossed the border into Siskiyou County.
 OR-103 developed a crippled front paw, and has no way to catch quick, preferred prey such as deer and elk.

 In March 2023, a private trail camera picked up wolves in Sierra Nevada foothills of Tehama County between Los Molinos and the Ishi Wilderness.
 The CDFW had been getting reports about what appeared to be three wolves.
 In addition to the Tehama wolves, a group of between two and four members was spotted in western Lassen County over the winter of 2023.

 In August 2023, CDFW identified a new wolf pack in Tulare County, approximately 200 mi south of the nearest known wolf pack.
 The pack consists of at least one breeding pair and four pups – two males and two females.
 Genetic testing of scat determined that the adult female is a direct descendant of OR-7, and the breeding male is descended from the Lassen Pack.
 The news came a month after reported wolf sightings in Sequoia National Forest.
 The pack was named the Yowlumni Pack in association with the Tule River tribe.

 The CDFW confirmed five more packs in 2024.
 The Beyem Seyo Pack and Harvey Pack were named in February.
 The former has at least two adults and six pups and resides in Plumas County.
 The Harvey Pack, in Lassen County, comprises at least two adults and one pup.
 The following month the Antelope Pack with two individuals was reported.
 In November, the CDFW then reported two more packs.
 An unnamed pack with two adults and two pups is near Lassen Volcanic National Park.
 Lastly, the Diamond Pack was confirmed with two members near Lake Tahoe.

+In February 2026, BEY03F, a three-year-old female from the Beyem Seyo Pack in Plumas County, was sighted in the San Gabriel Mountains of Los Angeles County.
+She was previously seen associating with the Yowlumni Pack in Tulare County but dispersed from their territory a week prior to appearing in the San Gabriels.
+She is thought to have traveled over 370 mi from her birthplace to reach Los Angeles County.
+The same individual later entered Sequoia National Park.
+This is the first documented wolf presence in over a hundred years for both Los Angeles County and Sequoia National Park.